 Oxford terms are only 8 weeks long, meaning we have very intense, short terms.
 This also means we get a lot of “vacation” time, but this time should be used to read the texts for next term and is not much of a holiday if you’re a hard worker.
 If you don’t manage to read the texts before term starts you end up having to try skim read them during the week, which is when you also need to be reading critical texts, writing your essays and doing your language work.
 It can all be a bit overwhelming if you haven’t managed your time correctly (speaking from experience here, wah).
 Read more about the number of books I read during my fourth year here.

-In first year, I think around 3 literature essays every two weeks would be normal.
+In my first year of French at Oxford, I think around 3 literature essays every two weeks would be normal.
 Language work varies from college to college (more about choosing a college here) but I had about three or four hours of language classes every two weeks and would have to do grammar exercises on a weekly basis as well as vocab learning and essays in French.
 There are also daily lectures, which you are advised, but not obliged, to attend.

 In second/fourth year, the amount of work you do each term will be determined by the order in which you study your papers, which can depend on when different tutors are available.
 I had a very unbalanced second year doing 12 literature essays in term one and two and 8 literature essays in term three (remember terms are only eight weeks long…).
 On top of this I had a French essay to do every two weeks as well as general vocab learning and language work.
 In fourth year, you’ll get even more speaking classes and listening comprehension prep as finals draw closer.
 Also, each student probably had around 4-10 hours of lectures to attend each week, but these are optional.